piccard21/npm-es6-webpack-skeleton/README.md

     * an html-page should open
     * your bundle will be automatically injected
     * the bundle is notified when a change has happened
-    * rather than a full page reload, a Hot Module Replacement runtime loads the updated modules and inject them into a running app

 ```sh
 npm start